 This is, of course, easier said than done.

-In the new 5G world, application performance will depend on the interplay and orchestration of dozens of microservices, which must be efficiently deployed and dispersed over ubiquitous locations on demand and through open APIs.
+5G application performance will depend on the interplay and orchestration of dozens of microservices, which must be efficiently deployed and dispersed over ubiquitous locations on demand and through open APIs.
 The mobile network and service path must maintain a cohesive, integrated compute experience offering the resilience and scalability of ‘traditional’ service networks.

 These demands exceed human capabilities – ultra-fast orchestration that can react within microseconds to dynamic changes in the network will be critical.
 Machine learning and artificial intelligence will play a key role in this orchestration by self-learning from network KPIs to rapidly establish what constitutes “normal” or acceptable impairments, relative to impairments that are affecting end-user applications and quality of experience.